-- 1. Record (During Lecture) - · Write down facts and ideas in phrases - · use abbreviations when possible (After Lecture) - · read through your notes - · fill in the blanks and make scribbles more legible - 2.
-Reduce of Question (After Lecture) - · write key words, phrases or questions that serve as cues for notes taken in class - · cue phrases and question should be in your own words
+- 1. Record (During Lecture)

+- Write down facts and ideas in phrases

+- · use abbreviations when possible

+- · After the lecture, read through your notes and fill in the blanks and make scribbles more legible

+- 2. Write Questions or Cues (After Lecture)

+- write key words, phrases or questions that serve as cues for notes taken in class

+- · cue phrases and question should be in your own words